-Sometimes, a low residue diet is recommended when a person is to undergo a specific treatment such as an intestinal surgery, colonoscopy etc. The aim of this diet is to limit bowel movements so that certain medical procedures can be performed without any trouble.
+Sometimes, a low residue diet is recommended when a person is to go through a specific treatment such as an intestinal surgery, colonoscopy etc. The aim of this diet is to limit bowel movements so that certain medical procedures can be performed without any trouble.

 There can be other reasons too to get on a low residue diet.
 When we eat foods that are high in fiber, they leave behind a residue in the digestive system.
-This is fiber which the body cannot digest.
+The fiber cannot digest in the body.
 It adds up to a bulk and is passed via stool.

 Let’s get to know more about this diet: